MicrosoftDocs/power-automate-docs/articles/mobile/manage-cloud-flows.md

 - Turn your flows on and off, or delete them.

 You can manage your flows when you're away from your computer whether they're solution-aware or non-solution&ndash;aware.
 [Learn about solution-aware flows](../overview-solution-flows.md).

+To learn about the different types of cloud flows, go to [Cloud flows](/power-automate/flow-types#cloud-flows).

 ## View a list of your cloud flows